Reasons why people set up a trust

-Sorted.org.nz has an excellent guide to the pros & cons of setting up a family trust.
+Sorted.org.nz (link) has an excellent guide to the pros and cons of setting up a family trust.

-And you can find out more information about Family Trust through the New Zealand Law Society.
+You can find out more information about Family Trusts through the New Zealand Law Society (link).

-If you’d like to talk to a friendly lawyer and get help with setting up your family trust then give us a call – 09 267 2700 or contact us
+If you’d like to talk to one of our friendly lawyers about trust formation then give us a call – 09 267 2700 or contact us